PIK-LPJmL/lpjmlkit/paper.md

 This makes it difficult for beginners to work with LPJmL, but even scientists who have been using LPJmL for a while had to develop their own scripts and tools for routine data processing instead of using a generic, standardized interface.
-Numerous scripts have been shared, adapted and reapplied among scientists.
-Naturally, bugs were introduced and a lot of time was spent debugging, updating or adapting them to new model developments. **[I'm not sure on this one, lpjmlkit does not solve the problem of introducinb bugs to the LPJmL code and the need fore debugging...
-I'd leave that out and say something on wasting resources by re-creating standard processing routines]**\
+Numerous processing scripts have been shared, adapted and reapplied among scientists.
+A lot of time was spent on finding solutions for different and sometimes similar use cases.
+Nevertheless, the scope of such solutions was always limited, a never-ending cycle of work that is avoidable.
-`lpjmlkit` was developed to eliminate these problems and at the same time create a standard in the handling of LPJmL to improve the design of simulation experiments and the transparency of studies with LPJmL **[Not sure how that increases transparency of studies, maybe elaborate on that a bit more]**.\
+`lpjmlkit` was developed to eliminate these problems and at the same time create a standard in the handling of LPJmL to improve the design of simulation experiments and the transparency of studies with LPJmL.
+By using the LPJmL Runner functionality model configurations are stored in a single and unique configuration file that references the exact model version of LPJmL used for the simulations to achieve reproducible results.
-This way `lpjmlkit` serves as an application programming interface (API) to LPJmL and provides an easy-to-use basis for interaction with LPJmL in a simple R script as well as for further software development based on LPJmL **[future software development component not entirely clear, elaborate]**.
+This way `lpjmlkit` serves as an application programming interface (API) to LPJmL and provides an easy-to-use basis for interaction with LPJmL in a simple R script as well as for further software development based on LPJmL.
+It is now possible to write functions with LPJmL data for all kinds of applications.
+The same is true for performing complex LPJmL simulations.

 # Package features